elastic/kibana/x-pack/build_chromium/README.md

 **NOTE:** The builds should be done in Ubuntu on x64 architecture.
 ARM builds are created in x64 using cross-compiling.
 CentOS is not supported for building Chromium.

-1. Login inoto Google Cloud Console
+1. Login to Google Cloud Console
 2. Click the "Compute Engine" tab.
 3. Create a Linux VM:
    - 8 CPU